WorkInTheDark/FairytaleQA_QAG_System/README.md

 # FairytaleQA_QAG_System

-For paper ```It is AI’s Turn to Ask Humans a Question: Question-Answer Pair Generation for Children’s Story Books``` [accepted to ACL 2022]
+For paper [```It is AI’s Turn to Ask Humans a Question: Question-Answer Pair Generation for Children’s Story Books```](https://arxiv.org/abs/2109.03423/)  [accepted to ACL 2022]

-We have a separate Repository for the FairytaleQA Dataset here: https://github.com/uci-soe/FairytaleQAData
+We have a separate repository for the FairytaleQA Dataset here: https://github.com/uci-soe/FairytaleQAData

 ## To-do List
 * [x] Add notebook to fine-tune BART QG model